15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Big Ideas For Small Business

-Initially I had only a vague idea of how to use the VA’s services in my business.
-Over time, she took on more and more responsibilities, becoming an essential asset to the business.
-She not only completes all the tasks necessary, but is proactive in looking out for the business and suggesting ways to improve.
+Initially, I had only a vague idea of how to use the VA’s services in my business.
+Over time, she took on more and more responsibilities, becoming an essential asset to the company.
+She completes all the tasks necessary and is proactive in looking out for the business and suggesting ways to improve.

 One of the ways that my VA and I work together successfully is continual communication via email.
 Even though we’re in different time zones, our ability to communicate regularly (and even at odd times—nights and weekends) has been critical.